dankarthik25/slokabase/readme.md

 eg : http://kksongs.org/songs/p/pralayapayodhijale.html
 2. `DONE` Automate web scrapping  for getting the song and Translation to loading in **Database**

-## `TODO` Convert deva-nagri language to iskcon-font type:
+## `TODO` Convert deva-nagri language to iast-font type:
-there are may non iskcon song which don't follow them so we need to covert them to hin-glish (iskcon-font) we can get directly from vedabase with hindi and hin-glish.
+there are may non iskcon song which don't follow them so we need to covert them to hin-glish (iast-font) we can get directly from vedabase with hindi and hin-glish.

 ## `TODO` For newly added songs we need to automate word-to-word meaning